vishant16/Git-Demo/README.md

    When we commit "git commit" file goes to .git folder.

 ### 2.Remote
-Local repo changes will be in remove repo by git push
+Local repo changes will be in remote repo by git push

 ## commands